La Calera, Cundinamarca

 La Calera is a municipality and town of Colombia in the Guavio Province, part of the department of Cundinamarca.

 La Calera is a common weekend destination, mainly for the many restaurants, as it is approximately 18 km over land from Bogotá, the capital city of Colombia.
 La Calera is located in the Eastern Ranges of the Colombian Andes, east of the capital and overlooking part of it.
 La Calera borders Guasca, Sopó and Chía in the north, Guasca and Junín in the east, Bogotá in the west and Choachí and Fómeque in the south.

+Situated between 2,600 and 3,000 meters above sea level, the area encompasses both cold climate zones and páramo (high-altitude tundra).
+Its economy is diverse, including: